rizitis/apk/README.md

 ### !
 This is not apk-tools (Alpine Package Keeper) or  Chimera`s next-generation version 3.<br>
-This apk is a simple bash script which was written from scratch to work exclusively with this repository.
+This apk is a simple bash script which was written from scratch to work exclusively with this repository. <br>
+Repo files can be found [here](./repo_contents.json)

 ---